doridori/doridori.github.io/_posts/2016-06-03-Gradle-guide-to-versions-with-android.md

 When using Gradle I always forget where to look to make sure I'm taking advantage of the latest core and android plugin versions for my project.

+Some of the below can be done via Android Studio but I like knowing how stuff works outside the IDE :)

 #  Core Gradle

 - [gradle.org] [View latest versions release notes](https://docs.gradle.org/current/release-notes)